hasuf/docker-dev-android/README.md

 You can launch as many terminals as you like, but you can only launch the Android Studio once.

 The launcher is just an XDialog running in a loop.
 Selecting anything besides Exit will bring the launcher up again.
-Just minimize it
+Just minimize it to get it out of the way.

 Exiting will cause the Docker session to end (therefore, it's a good idea to make sure you don't have any processes like Android Studio with unsaved data).